-, the 23rd Annual International Conference on the Theory and Applications of Cryptology and Information Security, will take place at The University of Hong Kong in on .
-The conference is organized by the International Association for Cryptologic Research (IACR).
+, the 23rd Annual International Conference on the Theory and Applications of Cryptology and Information Security, will take place at Harbour Plaza North Point in on . is organized by the International Association for Cryptologic Research (IACR).
 Original research papers on all technical aspects of cryptology are solicited for submission.

 The call for papers is also available in PDF.